 As long as the inflation rate is below 10% per year, I still think it makes sense to save money.

-One should still put some money to investments, but make sure you keep filling up that safety net, and also have some cold hard cash sitting on the sidelines!
+One should still put some money into investments, but make sure you keep filling up that safety net, and also have some cold hard cash sitting on the sidelines!